PeggleCommunity/PopCapFramework/README.md

 Branch `main` has the version that seems to be the closest to what was used for developing Peggle Deluxe and Peggle Nights.

-Branch `1.34` has the most up-to-date known version.
+Branch `1.34` has the most up-to-date known version, taken from https://github.com/LolHacksRule/sexy.

 ## What is this